PLP-MERN-Stack-Development/week-4-mern-integration-assignment-kiprotich25/Week4-Assignment.md

   - `POST /api/categories`: Create a new category
 - Create Mongoose models for `Post` and `Category` with proper relationships
 - Implement input validation using a library like Joi or express-validator
-- Add error handling middleware for API routes
+- Add error handling middleware for API routes///////not yet

 ### Task 3: Front-End Development
 - Create React components for: